 Ireland and the United States of America are signatories to the 1993 Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.

-Article 2 of the Convention states that the Convention shall apply where a child habitually resident in one Contracting State (for example the USA) has been, is being, or is to be moved to another Contracting State (for example Ireland) either after his or her adoption in the State of origin by spouses or a person habitually resident in the receiving State, or for the purposes of such an adoption in the receiving State or in the State of origin.
+Article 2 of the Convention states that it shall apply where a child habitually resident in one Contracting State (e.g. the USA) has been, is being, or is to be moved to another Contracting State (e.g. Ireland) either after his or her adoption in the State of origin by spouses or a person habitually resident in the receiving State, or for the purposes of such an adoption in the receiving State or in the State of origin.
 The Convention covers only adoptions which create a permanent parent-child relationship.

-Under the Convention the following procedures apply –
+Under the Hague Convention the following procedures apply –

 The Adoption Authority of Ireland* sends an Article 15 Assessment Report on the prospective adoptive parent(s) to the National Central Authority* of the country of origin.